nay9/pickup----react/README.md

 Clone project from github, open project 'dev Branch' - navigate to 'pickup-backend' folder - run 'gradle eclipse' on this file, and import to Eclipse.
 Then, run application as Java project.

-Nagivate to pickup-frontend folder - dev branch - run 'npm start' to fire up React page.
+Nagivate to pickup-frontend folder - dev branch - run 'npm audit fix', followed by 'npm start' to fire up React page.
 Here you will be able to see our progress!

 ### What I really like?